simphony/docs/docs/source/yaml.md

 `attributes`: Dict[**\`\`qualified entity name\`\`**, default_value]
 > Expects a mapping from the **\`\`qualified entity name\`\`** of an attribute to its default.
-> Each key must correspond to a subclass of `ATTRIBUTE`.
+> Each key must correspond to a subclass of `attribute`.
 For example:
 >
 > ```yaml
 > Address: